Janis Joplin: Kosmic Blues and Woodstock (1969–1970)

+Joplin was unhappy with her performance, however, and her singing was not included, by her own insistence, in the 1970 documentary film or the soundtrack for Woodstock: Music from the Original Soundtrack and More (although the 25th anniversary director's cut of Woodstock includes her performance of "Work Me, Lord").
+Joplin was arrested for using "vulgar and indecent language" on November 16, 1969, at the Curtis Hixon Hall in Tampa, Florida after yelling "Don't fuck with those people!" toward police officers doing crowd control, for which she was found guilty and fined $200 plus court costs.
+In addition to Woodstock and her Tampa concert, in 1969 Joplin had problems at Madison Square Garden.
+Her publicist-turned-biographer Myra Friedman said, after Joplin's death, she had witnessed a duet Joplin sang with Tina Turner during the opening act (Ike and Tina Turner) for a Rolling Stones concert at the Garden on Thanksgiving Day.
+Friedman said Joplin was "so drunk, so stoned, so out of control, that she could have been an institutionalized psychotic rent by mania."
+An audio recording of the duet exists online.
+During another Garden concert where she had solo billing on December 19, some observers believed Joplin tried to incite the audience to riot.
+For part of this concert she was joined onstage by Johnny Winter and Paul Butterfield.
+Joplin told rock journalist David Dalton that Garden audiences watched and listened to "every note [she sang] with 'Is she gonna make it?' in their eyes."

 Released in September 1969, the Kozmic Blues album was certified gold later that year but did not match the success of Cheap Thrills.
 Reviews of the new group were mixed.

-Some music critics, however, including Ralph J. Gleason of the San Francisco Chronicle, were negative.
+Some music critics, including Ralph J. Gleason of the San Francisco Chronicle, were negative.
 Gleason wrote that the new band was a "drag" and Joplin should "scrap" her new band and "go right back to being a member of Big Brother ... (if they'll have her)."
 Other reviewers, such as reporter Carl Bernstein of The Washington Post, devoted entire articles to celebrating the singer's magic.
 Bernstein's review said that Joplin "has finally assembled a group of first-rate musicians with whom she is totally at ease and whose abilities complement the incredible range of her voice."
 Columbia Records released "Kozmic Blues" as a single, which peaked at number 41 on the Billboard Hot 100, and a live rendition of "Raise Your Hand" was released in Germany and became a top ten hit there.
 Containing other hits like "Try (Just a Little Bit Harder)", "To Love Somebody", and "Little Girl Blue", I Got Dem Ol' Kozmic Blues Again Mama! reached number five on the Billboard 200 soon after its release.